Impact

 Parity across content types

-The solution needed to work coherently across text messages, images, and reels — each with different visual compositions.
+The solution needs to work coherently across text messages, images, and reels.

 No emoji suggestions